Can VLMs Reason Robustly? A Neuro-Symbolic Investigation: Experiments

 \paragraph{Baselines.} We compare \OurMethod~against the following reasoning paradigms. \textbf{End2end reasoning}: It refers to the original end-to-end reasoning process of pretrained VLMs. \textbf{End2end fine-tuning}: It refers to fine-tuning the pretrained VLMs on datasets with the fewest objects, \ie, MNAdd-3dgt, MNLogic-3dgt, and KandLogic-3obj, respectively. \textbf{Prism}~\citep{prism}: Similar to our method, Prism adopts a compositional reasoning paradigm which comprises a concept recognition phase and a reasoning phase.
-Unlike ours, Prism uses an LLM instead of a symbolic module for the reasoning phase. \textbf{ViperGPT}~\citep{viper}: ViperGPT prompts a code generation model to produce a program that breaks down a query into sequential steps.
-A Python interpreter then executes the program by calling different pretrained models, such as detection models or LLMs, to complete each step.
+Unlike ours, Prism uses an LLM instead of a symbolic program for the reasoning phase. \textbf{ViperGPT}~\citep{viper}: ViperGPT prompts a code generation model to produce a program that breaks down a query into sequential steps.
+A Python interpreter then executes the program by calling different pretrained models, such as detection models or VLMs, to complete each step.

-\paragraph{Models.} We adopt the VLM, specifically Qwen2.5-VL-7B~\citep{qwen2.5-VL}, in both our methods and all baselines.
-In addition, for Prism, we adopt Qwen2.5-7B~\citep{qwen2.5} as the LLM; for ViperGPT, we employ GPT-4o~\citep{achiam2023gpt} as the code generation model and GroundingDINO~\citep{groundingdino} as the detection model.
-More implementation details are provided in Appendix \ref{app:details}.
+\paragraph{Models.} We adopt the VLM, specifically Qwen2.5-VL-7B-Instruct~\citep{qwen2.5-VL}, in both our methods and all baselines.
+In addition, for Prism, we adopt Qwen2.5-7B-Instruct~\citep{qwen2.5} as the LLM; for ViperGPT, we employ GPT-4o~\citep{achiam2023gpt} as the code generation model and GroundingDINO~\citep{groundingdino} as the detection model.
+Evaluations with a different VLM backbone are provided in Appendix~\ref{app:internvl}.
+More implementation details are deferred to Appendix \ref{app:details}.